cpliakas/quickbase-sentiment-analysis/README.md

 * [SAM CLI](https://aws.amazon.com/serverless/sam/)
 * [jq](https://stedolan.github.io/jq/) (optional)

 The project includes a [Makefile](Makefile) to set up, deploy, and teardown the application.
-Reference the targets in Makefile as documentation for underlying commands.
+Reference the targets in the `Makefile` as documentation for underlying commands.

 First, clone the repository.